Can I Buy a Car After Bankruptcy?

 Buying a Car During or After Chapter 13

 If you are in Chapter 13, the process is significantly different.
-Chapter 13 is a continuous proceeding that typically takes between three to five years to complete.
-If you need a new car while you are still in Chapter 13, you will need permission from the bankruptcy court before you can buy one.
+Chapter 13 is a long process, typically taking three to five years to complete.
+If you need a new car while you are still in Chapter 13, you will need permission from the bankruptcy court before buying one.
 In most jurisdictions, this means filing a motion with the court.
 Consult with a bankruptcy attorney to get more information about buying a car in Chapter 13.

-Once you have received your discharge notice or dismissal, the rule of thumb is simple: The longer you wait to get a new car loan, the better your interest rate will be.
+Once you have received your discharge notice or dismissal, the rule of thumb is simple: The longer you wait to get a new car loan, the better your interest rate will be, assuming you make good strides in improving your credit score.
 However, if you can't wait, you might still be able to find a reasonable new car loan after researching your options.

 Get Professional Help